miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 This is where the shader ends and OpenGL takes over.
 To apply perspective, it divides $x_{clip}$ and $y_{clip}$ by $w_{clip}=z_{view}$.
 That creates a [vanishing point](https://en.wikipedia.org/wiki/Vanishing_point) right at the center of the camera.
-After this, clip space is translated so that the lower left corner of the cube is at the origin, and scaled to the appropiate resolution.
+After this, clip space is translated so that the lower left corner of the cube is at the origin, and scaled to the appropriate resolution.
 Then, finally, the triangle rasterization algorithm can take over and render the scene.

 So, we can finally take a look at what a shader does by default: